-After your child is referred to your local early intervention program, a service coordinator will meet with you and your child to gather information and explain next steps.
+After your child receives a referral to your local EI program, a service coordinator will meet with you and your child to gather information and explain your next steps.
 Depending on your child’s needs, they will evaluate your child’s skills to see if your child and family are eligible for services.
-Before services can begin, you have to sign consent.
+Before services can begin, you have to sign a consent form.

 If your child is eligible for services, a more in-depth assessment (i.e., tests, observations, interviews) will be completed.
-This assessment determines how early intervention can help your child and family.
+This assessment determines how EI can help your child and family.

-Next, the early intervention team writes an Individualized Family Service Plan.
+Next, the EI writes an Individualized Family Service Plan.
 This plan includes goals, services, and support for your child and family.
-You are part of the team, and you help decide what is included in the plan.
+You are part of the team, and you help decide what the plan will include.
 If you don’t agree with something, you need to make sure you are vocal about what you are thinking or feeling.

 If your child does not qualify for services, but you feel they still need help, let the team know right away.
 You can request another evaluation at that time or in the future.
-You can also seek services outside of the early intervention program.
-These services are usually billed to you or your insurance.
+You can also seek services outside of the EI program.
+These services usually bill you or your insurance provider.
 I have a friend whose son I knew should be getting speech therapy, but he didn’t qualify initially through EI.
 After waiting a few months, his mom knew something wasn’t right and got him re-evaluated; he qualified.

-If your child is already 3, you can still get help through your local school district.
+If your child is already three, you can still get help through your local school district.
 Each school district has a program called Child Find that can help.

 A lot happens in the first few years of life.
 For children who are not where they need to be with development, getting help early can make a big difference.

-The goals, no matter if your child is in early intervention or school therapy, will focus on the above mentioned weaknesses.
+The goals, no matter if your child is in EI or school therapy, will focus on the above mentioned weaknesses.
 Every child is different so I cannot give you specific goals that will be targeted in either setting.
 The main differences are: